-Aside from adjusting the VR cause-of-death data for under-notification of deaths and the high proportion of ill-defined causes, according to the practice of the UN advisory group on Maternal Mortality (MMIEG), the number of maternal deaths is increased by 50% to allow for the general under-notification of maternal causes.
+Aside from adjusting the VR cause-of-death data for under-notification of deaths and the high proportion of ill-defined causes, according to the practice of the UN advisory group on Maternal Mortality (MMIEG), the number of maternal deaths continues to be increased by 50% to allow for the general under-notification of maternal causes.
 This practice is based on the experience of some 22 studies estimating the extent in under-notification in countries with good VR data (WHO, 2010).

-TRENDS IN RMS DATA
+TRENDS IN NPR DATA

-The numbers of deaths (excluding late registrations) from the National Population Register are shown in Table 1 for 2000-2017 alongside the number of deaths for the latest year from the Stats SA cause-of-death reports for 2000-2016.
+The numbers of deaths (excluding late registrations) from the National Population Register are shown in Table 1 for 2000-2018 alongside the numbers of deaths for the latest year from the Stats SA cause-of-death reports for 2000-2016.
 The total numbers (T) are broken down into natural deaths (N) and unnatural deaths (U).
 It can be seen that the total number of deaths in both series increased to a peak in 2006.
 The Stats SA numbers increased from 416 420 in 2000 to a peak of 613 108 in 2006 and declined to 456 612 by 2016.
-The NPR numbers increased from 359 470 in 2000 to a peak of 555 081 in 2006 and declined to 443 199 by 2017.
-It should be noted that the changes in the numbers of deaths cannot be interpreted without taking into account the general improvement in death registration (which appears to have stalled in the most recent years), and in the case of the NPR data, improved birth registration, over the period.
+The NPR numbers increased from 359 470 in 2000 to a peak of 555 081 in 2006 and declined to 443 490 by 2018.
+It should be noted that the changes in the number of deaths cannot be interpreted without taking into account the general improvement in the completeness of death registration (which appears to have stalled in the most recent years), and in the case of the NPR data, improved birth registration, over the period.